Transformers \`a Grande Vitesse: Transformer-based approach

 \subsection{Train number embedding}

 It is also important to encode the information from train numbers in a meaningful manner.
 To this end, we use the side task of \textbf{itinerary prediction}: given the embedding of a train's number and the embedding of an RP, a small neural network must predict the next RP visited by the train.
 This associates train numbers to RP itineraries, and if this information is correctly embedded, it allows the main model to look ahead to which trains are likely to occupy the same RPs in the network.
 In order to force generalization and emphasize the importance of train numbers we add a random drop-out where the current RP is randomly hidden.
-Predictions are also sometimes randomly compared to two RPs ahead, or to the previous RP.
+Predictions are also sometimes randomly compared to two RPs ahead, or to the previous RP~\footnote{In particular, this means the output is not a deterministic function of the inputs.}.

 In summary, given a batch of train numbers \( t_i \) and RPs \( r_i \) respectively visited by those trains and their respective ranks on the trains' itineraries \( k_i \), define conditionally independent random variables \( x_i \) of Bernoulli law of probability \( p \); and random independent variables \( n_i \) taking values \( -1, 1 \) and \( 2 \) with probabilities \( q_{-1}, q_1 \) and \( q_2 \) respectively.
 Denoting the cross-entropy loss \( \mathcal{L} \), the batched loss used for the model \( f \) is then defined as,